Murder of Mackenzie Lueck: Ayoola Ajayi

-Originally from Nigeria, Ajayi held a green card that allowed him to work in the US.
+Originally from Nigeria, Ayoola Ajayi was born in 1988.
+He held a green card that allowed him to work in the US.
 He formerly studied at Utah State University but was barred from campus in 2012 for several reasons, including problems with his visa and allegations that he had stolen an iPad.
 Ajayi was allowed to return to campus in 2015 after resolving issues with his visa.
 He studied computer science but did not graduate.
 Ajayi was an information technology worker and was briefly in the Army National Guard.
 According to prosecutors, he and Lueck met in 2018 on a dating website called Seeking Arrangement, which represents itself as a platform for "sugar daddies" and "sugar babies" to meet.

 According to a contractor, in April 2019, Ajayi asked him to build a secret soundproofed room under the front porch with head-height hooks on the wall and a fingerprint scanner for entry.
 Ajayi claimed that he wanted to hide alcohol from his Mormon girlfriend.
 The contractor was uncomfortable with the request and turned it down.
 A cleaner separately said that she noticed a lot of cameras in Ajayi's home, especially in the master bedroom.

 Prior to murdering Lueck, Ajayi sexually assaulted a woman whom he had met on a dating app and invited to his residence.
 On March 10, 2018, Ajayi invited the woman into his home.
 While they watched TV on his couch he began “intensely” kissing the victim and trying to inappropriately and forcefully touch her.
 When she tried to get away, Ajayi pinned her down and bit her at least three times, causing "significant pain" and leaving "bruising and bite marks."
 According to the North Park Police Department of North Logan, Utah, Ajayi was also investigated in connection with a rape reported in 2014.
 The alleged victim did not pursue charges.
 Ajayi has also been accused by his ex-wife of threatening to have someone kidnap and kill her, leading her to cut off communication with him.
 Ajayi's ex-wife also reported that he would get “real aggressive” when she didn’t do what he demanded.

 Ajayi wrote a book called "Forge Identity" featuring two characters who are killed and burned.
 The book features Ezekiel, the protagonist, who as a teenager “must decide if he will join the ranks of a criminal mastermind, or fight to escape the tyranny that has surrounded his young life.”
 The book was sold on Amazon and the author's name was the same as that of Ajayi.
 A Facebook page with photos of Ajayi promoted the book.
 The book was later taken off Amazon.